 9. Get up and walk around

 You can set reminders on your phone if you need to.
-I prefer more natural reminder.
+My phone is currently counting down my second 50 minute segment of the day.
+You may prefer a more natural reminder.
 Have a small cup of water that needs regularly refilling.
-Make lots of cups of herbal tea.
-Caffeinated is bad as it is a stimulant.
-Slowly winding you up into a frenzy as the day goes on and increasing the sensitivity of your nerves and so making you feel more pain.
+Or make lots of cups of herbal tea.
+Try to avoid caffeine as it stimulates your nervous system.
+In small doses this is fine but too much will keep you on edge and increase your sensitivity to pain.

 10. Move In The Opposite Direction To Sitting

-Yoga is a great way to unwind the stressed and strains, physical and emotional, of having a desk job.
+Yoga is another great example of something that helps us to unwind the physical and emotional strains of having a desk job.

 There you have it.
 We hope you find all these points useful.
 Many of our clients have found many of these tips helpful in helping them get over long standing issues with the added bonus of feeling more relaxed.